 As the sunshine sings, it’s tempting to always be on the go.
-Nothing is more exhilarating than a summertime day-trip—and, as much as we adults need to shower and recover our zen after the fact, we know that kids love going out.
+Nothing is more exhilarating than a summertime day-trip and, we know that kids love going out.

-Time, money, and energy require, however, that we are not always renting out a school bus and reapplying sunscreen.
 Fortunately, part of the magic of childhood comes through taking the big things of the world and making them kid-sized.
-Bringing big summer activities to children makes experiences manageable, safe, and—most importantly—explorable.
+Bringing big summer activities to children makes experiences manageable, safe, and most importantly explorable.
 Here are three summertime field trips which we think work just as well right outside on the playground.

 The simple act of setting up a tent provides for a day full of camping fun.
 Hike around the yard and take note of the birds and flowers.
 Sit inside and tell stories.
 Gather twigs for a log pile.
 Even a short nap is suddenly exciting!